scott-linder/irsh/README.md

 end
 ```

-Command output will be sent back to the channel where the command was invoked,
+Command output will be sent back to the room where the command was invoked.
-but often commands need to execute IRC commands directly.
-This can be achieved
-by writing to the `var/cmd` named pipe; any command written here will be sent
-verbatim to the IRC server.
-For example, `bin/join` sends `JOIN #channel\r\n`
-by writing to `var/cmd`.

 It is each command's responsibility to ensure undue access is not granted to
 the user.
 Specifically, path arguments which are accepted by the command *must*